alephmembeth/alephmembeth.github.io/index.md

 layout: default
 ---

-Hi, my name’s Max!
+Hi, my name’s Max.
 I’m a research associate at the University of Oldenburg’s Department of Philosophy.
 If you want to know more about me, feel free to take a look at my

 + [publications](./publications.md),
 + [presentations](./presentations.md),